HL7NZ/nhi/input/pagecontent/GetMatchAndValidatePatientComplianceTesting.md

 }
 </style>
 <caption> These tests are designed to prove minimum data requirements are met in the absence of doing the <b>NHI Patient GET tests</b> <br />
-This is not a common use case so please discuss with the integration tea prior to implementing  </caption>
+This is not a common use case so please discuss with the integration team prior to implementing  </caption>
 <tr><th>Reference</th>
 <th>Purpose – Demonstrate that the</th>
 <th>Input values</th>